Foxinatel/COMS20012-Notes/csb.typ

 === DNS-over-HTTPS (DoH)
 - Introduced in 2018
-- Uses TLS, like DoT, but does so via HTTPS with port 443
+- Uses TLS, like DoT, but does so via HTTPS, opening a new port (443) for secure communication
+- The DNS query request and reply are both encrypted

 == Attacks on HTTP
 === HTTP Session Hijacking / Cookie Stealing: